kas21/nls-plugin-nfl-board/README.md

 ## Logo Customization

-Team logo positioning can be customized in `logo_offsets.json`:
+Team logo positioning and sizing can be customized in `logo_offsets.json`.
+The plugin supports element-specific offsets to handle different display contexts (team summary, home team in game, away team in game).

+### Configuration Structure

 ```json
 {